benchan911/tp/docs/UserGuide.md

 performance.

 Please note the following points when you are using this feature:
-1. Users are NOT allowed to add in duplicated student names
+1. You will not be allowed to add in duplicated student names
     * For example, you will not be able to add in `John` as a student name if you added `John` previously into the list
-1. Users are NOT allowed to add in duplicated student list names
+1. You will not be allowed to add in duplicated student list names
     * For example, you will not be able to add in `cs2101` as a student list name if there is an existing `cs2101` student list stored in the student list collection
 1. student names and student list names are CASE-INSENSITIVE